Montana/travis-snap-lxd/README.md

 * LXD Containers
 * Enviornment Variables

-Using Snapcraft with Travis CI to demonstrate LXD using a LXD daemon.
+Using Snapcraft with Travis CI to demonstrate LXD using a LXD daemon which is an operating-system-level virtualization method.
 This pulls media software (VLC, Skype) and gets info on the programs whilst using LXD and in a Travis CI build.

+* Author (Montana Mendy from Travis CI)